firedot/packer_dock_nginx/README.md

 ````
 vagrant up

-#This will bring your VM
+#This will start your VM
 ````

 Then enter the machine by typing: